jackzhy96/dvrk_camera_registration/README.md

   * The code will compute a convex hull based on the user provided poses
   * Let the code move the PSM around to collect data while not colliding with the environment
 * Optionally, validate the results
-* Copy/paste the resulting transformation to the dVRK console
+* Copy/paste the resulting transformation to the dVRK console or your suj-fixed.json

+There are two specific cases:
+* Fixed camera.
+In this case, the registration transformation can be used in your console.json to define the `base-frame`
+* Camera held by and ECM.
+In this case, you should have a console.json that uses an SUJ of type `SUJ_Fixed`.
+The SUJ has a "kinematic" configuration file traditionally called `suj-fixed.json`.
+The result of the registration will need to be copied/pasted in this file.

 # Steps